 The Revolving Loan Agreement is a €70 million unsecured revolving credit facility made available by MeDirect Malta for drawdown in one or more tranches by MeDirect Belgium.
-The purpose of the loan facility is to provide liquidity to finance the day-to-day business operations of MeDirect Belgium if such financing is required.
+The purpose of the loan facility is to provide liquidity to finance business operations of MeDirect Belgium if such contingency financing is required.
 This agreement has never been utilised so far.